You are here

 With a rapidly aging population, and an uncertain economy, people from all walks of life need help planning for their financial security.
-In this major, students learn how to utilize various financial products to help individuals and families make financial decisions.
+Students learn how to utilize various financial products to help individuals and families make financial decisions.
 Financial advising careers are expected to be one of the faster-growing occupations over the next decade.

-UMD’s Financial Planning major is registered with the Certified Financial Planner Board of Standards, Inc. (CFP Board) and fulfills the educational requirements to take the CFP (Certified Financial Planner) exam.
+The Financial Planning major is registered with the Certified Financial Planner Board of Standards, Inc. and fulfills the educational requirements to take the Certified Financial Planner exam.

 Students can build a private practice or work with financial institutions, registered investment advisers, insurance companies, broker/dealers, or even non-profit entities.

 The program provides students with a foundation for immediate integration into the practices of the financial planning industry.

 Utilize new technologies to study and analyze investments, risks, retirement, insurance, and estate planning.

 Learn the fundamentals of financial planning, tax planning, and retirement planning.

 Apply the knowledge of insurance policies and risk management strategies in developing financial plans for clients.

 As population ages and people’s life expectancy increases, the demand for personal financial advisors is expected to grow 14% from 2016 to 2026 (Bureau of labor Statistics).
 Financial planning prepares students for careers in retirement planning, personnel benefits, estate planning, and wealth management.